-While non-501(c)(3)s cannot apply for grants, there are certain ways in which organizations can raise donations, fund their business, and serve their community.
+While non-501(c)(3)s cannot apply for grants, there are certain ways in which organizations can legally accept donations, fund their business, and serve the community.
 While donors will not be able to write off their contributions in their taxes, a compelling cause will still attract the support of people who care.

 6 Ways Nonprofits Without 501c3 Can Raise Funds

 - Donation Drive

 Crowdfunding is the easiest way to bring in monetary donations.
 You do not have to be registered as a 501(c)(3).
 In order to host a fundraiser, but you should be direct with where the revenues are going.
 For example, if you run an organization that helps dogs lose weight, you should specify that funds will be going toward low-calorie dog food and leashes for walking.